Pro, Business and Enterprise plans

 Use calculations to figure out a value for something.
 Calculations can refer to other fields on your form.
 If you’re taking payments, they're the best choice for calculating how much to charge someone.

 Add a calculation field to your form and give it a name, then we can go through how to use it.

 Often, a calculation refers to other fields in the form and uses mathematical operators and functions to calculate a value based on those fields.
-You don't need to add fields to a calculation—you can just write a string of numbers, operators, and functions—but we're guessing you probably will.
+You don't need to add fields to a calculation—you can just write a string of numbers, operators, and functions—but calculations work best with field information.

 Here’s a basic calculation for calculating ticket cost:

 The calculation checks how many tickets the responder wants, then multiplies that number by ten, because one ticket costs $10.

 If you want, use the dropdown menu to add other fields from your form.
 Choose Number, calculation or date field to reference one of those field types; or choose Variable to reference a dropdown, checkbox or radio button field.

 If you’re adding a number, calculation or date field: Choose a section of your form, then a field within that section.
 Use Insert to add it to the calculation.

 If you’re adding a variable: Choose a section of your form, then a field within that section.
 Use Create variable to assign values to each option, then use Create and insert to confirm it.
 For help with advanced values, jump to Make advanced calculations using variables.

 Type operators and functions to refine the calculation.
 Jump to Operators and functions to see the full list and learn more.